HITECHCRIME/HC_OVERVIEW/README.md

 Timeline which is semi-fictional.
 Focuses on the endless collaborative album (collabs, Hitech Crime hybrids).
 Might be a lot less fictionalized for the purposes of following a narrative.
 Might be entirely based in reality as a "side content".

-# COMMUNCIATION OF THE HITECH CRIME METABRAND_
+# CONTENT CLOUD MASTERLIST OF THE HITECH CRIME METABRAND_

 ## Hitech Crime Distribution Funnel
 Digital Broadcast Platforms